RaulPPelaez/UAMMD/docs/System.rst

     //You may seed the rng algorithm here.
 The default seed is obtained from time(NULL). sys->rng().setSeed(time(NULL));
   ...
-    //ParticleData has to be provided with this instance then int N = 10000; //An arbitrary number of particles auto pd = std::make_shared<ParticleData>(N, sys);
+    //If we initialize System, ParticleData has to be provided with the same instance int N = 10000; //An arbitrary number of particles auto pd = std::make_shared<ParticleData>(N, sys);
     //This will ensure the termination of any UAMMD related operation.